Gokujō Parodius: Release

 Gokujō Parodius was ported to the Super Famicom on November 25, 1994 in Japan.
-Two significant differences between the console and arcade version were added characters: Goemon/Ebisumaru from Ganbare Goemon, Dracula-Kun/Kid-D from Kid Dracula and Upa/Rupa from Bio Miracle Bokutte Upa and the alternating two player mode.

-In addition, Hikaru and Akane gets a Tailgun, Boomerang Shot from Thunder Cross, another shooter game by Konami, and a Shield instead of the Spread Bomb, the Carrot Shot and a force field (named "Star") that they get in the arcade version (as well as on the Deluxe Pack released for the PlayStation and Sega Saturn).
+This version adds the characters Goemon/Ebisumaru from Ganbare Goemon, Dracula-Kun/Kid-D from Kid Dracula and Upa/Rupa from Bio Miracle Bokutte Upa, and an alternating two player mode.
+In addition, Hikaru and Akane have a Tailgun, Boomerang Shot from Thunder Cross, another shooter game by Konami, and a Shield instead of the Spread Bomb, the Carrot Shot and a force field (named "Star") that they get in the arcade version (as well as on the Deluxe Pack).
 Similarly, Mambo and Samba are given Homing Missiles, the Reflect Shot (which gives them two options when chosen), Grade Up and a Shield instead of the Bubble Missile, the Control Laser, Search Laser and a force-field (named "Barrier").

 Gokujō Parodius was also ported along with Parodius Da! on Gokujō Parodius Da!
 Deluxe Pack for PlayStation in 1994 and Sega Saturn in 1995.
 This compilation was released in Japan and Europe.
-The European release was released as Parodius, with Parodius Da! simply titled Parodius and Gokujō Parodius as Fantastic Journey.
-It was also released for mobile phones and included in Parodius Portable on the PlayStation Portable, with some songs replaced by classical/folk songs.
+Konami cited a lack of interest from U.S. retailers as the reason why the compilation was not released in the U.S. It was released in Europe as Parodius, with Parodius Da! simply titled Parodius and Gokujō Parodius titled Fantastic Journey.
+In 2023, an English fan translation patch was released for the Super Famicom version.

 Reception

 Gokujō Parodius was a commercial success, with Game Machine reporting that it was the fourth most-successful arcade game of June 1994.
 Edge magazine listed it as the fifth most-popular PCB arcade game.

 German publication Maniac commended the game's variety in levels, character selection and humor, as well as its usage of classical music.
 They favorably compared it to the R-Type series for its gameplay, and recommended it for fans of the Gradius series.
-Mega Fun magazine praised the Super Famicom version's humor, "pleasing" visuals and gameplay, although they disliked its occasional slowdown and graphical flicker.
+Mega Fun magazine praised the game's humor, "pleasing" visuals and gameplay, although they disliked its occasional slowdown and graphical flicker.